AJV009/mood_detector/README.md

 Web app for Mood Detector
 - Captures your face then detects the mood like Happy or Sad!

-Makes use of Azure Cognitive Services!
+Makes use of Azure Cognitive Services -> Face API